 Low latency delivery protocols (i.e. RTP) are essential to achieve a fully immersive experience so that an update on any change in XR pose is made available as soon as possible.
 In this case, typically less than round trip latency of 50ms is a requirement for a fully immersive experience.
 This constitutes the end-to-end latency between the user motion and the XR device rendering.
 The XR views must be correctly positioned.
 Usually, the spatial mapping information is tracked locally and the scene semantic are constructed to identify different spatially located real-physical objects.

+< NOTE: The value of 50ms needs more information to be provided>

 2.6 Potential Normative works